Spurs vs. Heat odds, prediction, time: 2026 NBA picks for Monday, March 23 from proven model

 SportsLine's model reveals its San Antonio Spurs vs. Miami Heat predictions and Monday NBA picks

 Tipoff is at 7 p.m.
 ET from the Kaseya Center in Miami.
-The Spurs won the lone matchup earlier this season, which ended a Heat four-game head-to-head win streak.
-San Antonio is the 5.5-point favorite in the latest Heat vs. Spurs odds from DraftKings Sportsbook, while the over/under for total points scored is 240.5.
+San Antonio is the 3.5-point favorite in the latest Heat vs. Spurs odds from DraftKings Sportsbook, while the over/under for total points scored is 242.5.
 Before making any Spurs vs. Heat picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: